AI Act

 Administrative law provides a normative framework for algorithmic-driven decision-making processes.
 In The Netherlands, for instance, through the codification of general principles of good administration (gpga).
 We argue that these principles are relevant to the algorithmic practice, but require contextualisation, which is often lacking.
 Take a closer look, for instance, to:

-Read Algorithm Audit’s article How ‘algoprudence’ can contribute to responsible use of ML-algorithms and its interplay with the Dutch General Administrative Law Act
+Read the article How ‘algoprudence’ can contribute to responsible use of ML-algorithms and its interplay with the Dutch General Administrative Law Act

 FRIA

-The Impact Assessment Human Rights and Algorithms (IAMA) and the Handbook for Non-Discrimination, both developed by the Dutch government, assess discriminatory practice mainly by asking questions that are meant to stimulate self-reflection.
+Over the years, many Fundamental Rights Impact Assessments (FRIAs) have been developed.
+FRIAs typically assess responsible deployment of algorithms and AI by asking questions that are meant to stimulate self-reflection.
 It does not provide answers or concrete guidelines how to realise ethical algorithms.